plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

          → ∅ ⊢ lookup Ms i ⦂ A
 field-pres {i = zero} (⊢*-∷ ⊢M ⊢Ms) refl = ⊢M field-pres {i = suc i} (⊢*-∷ ⊢M ⊢Ms) As[i]=A = field-pres ⊢Ms As[i]=A
 ```
+The proof is by induction on the typing derivation.

+* Case `⊢-*-[]`: This case yields a contradiction because `Fin 0` is uninhabitable.

+* Case `⊢-*-∷`: So we have `∅ ⊢ M ⦂ B` and `∅ ⊢* Ms ⦂ As`.
+We proceed by cases on `i`.

+    * If it is `0`, then lookup yields term `M` and `A ≡ B`, so we conclude that `∅ ⊢ M ⦂ A`.

+    * If it is `suc i`, then we conclude by the induction hypothesis.

+We conclude this chapter with the proof of preservation.
+We discuss
+the cases particular to records and subtyping in the paragraph
+following the Agda proof.
 ```
 preserve : ∀ {M N A}
   → ∅ ⊢ M ⦂ A